1 December 2022

 - access extra money from your super whenever and for whatever you need; and

-- keep your balance invested where it has more time to grow.
+- keep your balance invested where it could benefit from investment returns3.

 Get professional financial advice

 Retiring earlier than planned means relying on your super for longer.
-This may seem daunting, but speaking to a financial adviser can help you understand and feel more confident in your finances.
+This may seem daunting, but speaking to a financial adviser can help you understand your situation and feel more confident about your finances.
 The earlier you start planning, the more control you will have.

-For AustralianSuper members, there are several education and advice options available, including free retirement webinars.
+For AustralianSuper members, there are several education and advice options available, including retirement webinars.
 These provide an insight into planning and managing your finances.
-We also offer members different types of advice to suit the level of help you’re looking for.
-This ranges from simple super advice, to putting you in touch with a qualified financial adviser2.
+We also offer members different types of advice options4 to suit the level of help you’re looking for.
+This ranges from over-the-phone simple super advice to putting you in touch with a qualified financial adviser for more tailored and comprehensive advice.

 References:

-- ABS – Retirement and retirement intentions, Australia.
-Information for the period 2018-2019.
+- Australian Bureau of Statistics – Retirement and retirement intentions, Australia.
+Information for the period 2022-23 financial year, released 22 May 2024.

 - Personal financial product advice is provided under the Australian Financial Services Licence held by a third party and not by AustralianSuper Pty Ltd. Fees may apply.